PaulBlanche/frugal/doc/src/contents/doc/0.9.0/01-getting-started/00-create-a-project.md

 > [!info]
 > The dev server has live-reload capacity.
 Changing the code of a page or any of its dependencies should trigger a page reload.
 >
-> However, this is limited to _staticaly analyzable imports_ (static imports or dynamic imports with paths known ahead of).
+> However, this is limited to _staticaly analyzable imports_ (static imports or dynamic imports with paths known ahead of time).
 Any change in external data sources (database, API, filesystem ...) won't trigger a reload: you'll have to refresh the page manually

 Now that we have a working project, we will start coding our blog in the next section.